To make the Internal Revenue Service Free File Program permanent.

 Sponsor.
 Representative for Illinois's 6th congressional district.
 Republican.

 Length: 5 pages

-This bill was introduced on February 5, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 5, 2013, in a previous session of Congress, but it did not receive a vote.

 Jul 15, 2011